kollalabs/ploio/README.md

 Ploio's mission is to make your application deployments safe, reliable, and fast.

 Ploio borrows many concepts from Spinnaker, the amazing deployment tool from Netflix.
 However, Spinnaker was built in the age of VMs and a huge portion of its functionality is dedictated to provisioning VMs and other AWS utilities.
-With modern cloud-native applications on kubernetes, the environment you are deploying too has already been provisioned (just spin up more workers!), so Ploio is focussed on just the deployment of your container-based apps to kubernetes.
+With modern cloud-native applications on kubernetes, the environment you are deploying to has already been provisioned (just spin up more workers!), so Ploio is focussed on just the deployment of your container-based apps to kubernetes.

 Ploio makes use of Istio and Linkerd to do things such as Canary deployments, Smoke Deployments, and latency/error checks to validate successful deployments.